evaristoc/reversing/_posts/2024-08-08-recursively-make-tangent-circles-inside-circles-and-animate-them-like-jk.markdown

 The carousel used for this project is the same created by [Jemima Abu](https://www.jemimaabu.com/) for [Envato TutsPlus in Codepen](https://codepen.io/tutsplus/pen/XWZqGgX), with small modifications.

-The rest of the project is Johan Karlsson's code for canvas API, with added controllers using the [dat-gui](https://github.com/dataarts/dat.gui) package.
+The rest of the code for this project is the same by Johan Karlsson's, with added controllers using the [dat-gui](https://github.com/dataarts/dat.gui) package.

+I used Inkscape for the images.